Content from Why Python Packages?

 Running a Task

-Task is a command alias that you can execute easily via the CLI
+task is a command alias that you can execute easily via

 Run the following command to add a task and observe the changes in